Villars-sur-Ollon: Public schools and private boarding schools

 Aiglon College, La Garenne School, and Préfleuri.

 The village also features a public primary school (Collège d'En-Haut) that is built into the Villars Sports Center right next to a skiing and sledging slope.
 Older children go to the second primary school (Collège d'En-Bas) close to the Ice Skating Rink or take the bus to the central school in Ollon.

+Villars Institute Foundation

+Villars is also known to host the Villars Institute, a nonprofit foundation dedicated to accelerate the transition to a net zero and nature positive economy.

 Activities

 Skiing

 Many people visit Villars for skiing during the winter months.

 Summer activities

 The greater Villars area features more than 300 km of marked hiking trails and 130 km for mountain biking.

-The Villars Golf Club, established in 1922, has a Club House and an 18-hole course set at 1600 m and perched on a south-facing plateau with views of Mont Blanc.
+The Villars Golf Club, established in 1922, has a clubhouse and an 18-hole course set at 1600 m and perched on a south-facing plateau with views of Mont Blanc.

 The Villars Sports Centre has 5 outdoor tennis courts and three indoor with an indoor sports hall for volleyball, badminton, and football.
 The facility also houses indoor and outdoor swimming pools, a wellness and spa area, a bowling and billiard lounge, a pumptrack skatepark, and an all season ice skating arena.

 There are spas and wellness centres in and around Villars, including Lavey-les-Bains, the hottest thermal water baths in Switzerland.